Implementing Oracle Integration Cloud

 - Bank Integration - Hellenic and UniCredit Banks that does not support Oracle protocols

 Oracle Integration Cloud (OIC) has been considered one of the best tools to integrate Oracle Cloud applications and non-Oracle cloud services/applications.
 Jade leveraged OIC for developing complex integration processes.

-OIC brings capabilities of Application Integration, Process Automation, Visual Application Building, and Integration Analytics into a single unified cloud service.
+OIC brings capabilities of Application Integration, Process Automation, Visual Application Building, and Integration Analytics into a single unified cloud service if you have minor requirements then it can be a lightweight integration solution with oracle database.
 It has 70 inbuilt adapters and connects with third-party systems.
 We can,

 - Develop workflow that depicts/maps the business process.